Marrying a foreigner seems like something straight out of a fairy tale, at least at a glance.

 In addition to the magical meeting, you get bragging rights on being a strong couple.
 I mean, who else can say their love has survived cultural differences, language barriers, and being continents apart?

 While these success stories are heart-warming, it is important that you appreciate that there is so much more to them than happily ever after.
-They take a lot more work than any other kind of relationship, including LDRs in the same country.
+International relationships take a lot more work than any other relationship, including long-distance relationships in the same country.

 If you are already in one or planning to find love abroad, here are a few bits of advice for international couples and how to make this challenge-ridden setup work.

-The language barrier is usually the biggest of all the challenges when it comes to international long-distance relationships.
+The language barrier is usually the biggest of all the challenges when it comes to international romances.

 If you happen to fall in love with someone who doesn’t speak the same language as you, then it’s guaranteed you will have problems with communication.
 Yes, there are online translators and apps that you could use, but it is not the same.

-The best thing to do here is to make an effort to learn each other’s languages.
+The best thing to do here is to make an effort to learn your partner’s native language.
 And in the meantime, you can use all the online resources available.

-You will have a lot of learning and adapting to do with international long-distance relationships.
-This includes everything from making yourself familiar with their traditions to getting to know their dating culture.
+You will have a lot of learning and adapting to do when you and your partner come from different cultural backgrounds.
+It includes everything from making yourself familiar with their traditions to getting to know their dating norms.
 All you have to do is have an open mind and be willing to compromise where you can.

 As said above, marrying someone from another country can mean that there is a language barrier.
 And although there are many apps and online services that allow immediate translation for easier communication, these will only serve your relationship well for a while.
 A time will come where you will have to learn to speak for yourself, and the sooner you do it, the better.

 It does not necessarily mean that your relationship is doomed to fail, and you should give up.
 What you need to do is to, first of all, appreciate that the differences are inevitable.
-After that, all you need to do is be willing to appreciate each other’s cultures, compromise, and create new traditions of your own.
+After that, all you need to do is be willing to appreciate the different cultures, compromise, and create new traditions of your own.

 Do not view your beau as a novelty prize or a twisted realization of your ethnic fetish.
 It is ok to appreciate that your partner comes from a country whose people you typically find attractive but do not reduce them to just that.